PhotonicsTUL/PLaSK/doc/xpl.rst

 Section <geometry>
 ==================

 In this section geometries of the analyze structures are defined.
 More than one geometry can be specified.

+.. xml:tag:: geometry

     Inside each geometry tag there must be a single geometry object: usually it is some container.

-.. rubric:: Attributes:

-.. object:: axes

-    Default value of axes attribute for all geometries defined in this section.
+    :attr: axes Default value of axes attribute for all geometries defined in this section.

 Available elements
 ^^^^^^^^^^^^^^^^^^